 This section is based broadly on policy documents published online by the Maritime & Coastguard Agency UK (MCA).
 These documents include Offshore Renewable Energy Installations: Requirements, guidance and operational considerations for SAR & Emergency Response and Marine Guidance Notice (MGN) 654.
 For further information on SAR within or in the vicinity of OREI, Administrations could refer to these documents.

 A SAR response can be degraded due to the presence of OREI.
-Therefore, Administrations have a significant interest in their layout and operation.
+Therefore, administrations have a significant interest in their layout and operation.
 It is vital OREI are sited, constructed, equipped, and operated so as to minimise their impact on any SAR or emergency response and salvage operation.
 OREI developers should be required to provide evidence of suitable risk mitigation measures in this regard.

 Based on international experience and empirical evidence, principal measures strongly recommended for effective SAR in and around any OREI include: